Migrating from Mozilla PDF.js

 PSPDFKit for Web vs. PDF.js

-PSPDFKit for Web is a hybrid renderer.
-It can render on the client or server, depending on device capability and power.
-This allows you to view a 500 MB+ file on your smartphone, even on a slow connection; make notes that are instantly synced to our Instant on-premises server; and continue to mark up the file on either your desktop browser or a native iOS app such as PDF Viewer.
+PSPDFKit for Web, on the other hand, is a hybrid renderer: It can render on the client or server, depending on device capability and power.
+This allows you to view a 500 MB+ file on your smartphone, even on a slow connection; make notes that are instantly synced to our Instant on-premises server; and continue to mark up the file either on your desktop browser or in a native iOS app such as PDF Viewer.

-PSPDFKit's client side uses the same technology we use in iOS and Android, thereby delivering the same high-fidelity rendering and a consistent result regardless of the browser capabilities.
+PSPDFKit for Web’s client side uses the same technology as our iOS and Android platforms, thereby delivering the same high-fidelity rendering and a consistent result regardless of the browser capabilities.

-PDF.js consists of two parts: a low-level PDF renderer, and an example viewer implementation.
-The low-level API can read values from PDF documents and render pages into canvas elements.
-In addition to the PDF rendering, PDF.js also comes with an example viewer implementation that makes use of the low-level rendering API.
+PDF.js consists of three parts: a low-level PDF renderer, a display layer with a high-level API, and an example viewer implementation.
+The low-level API can read values from PDF documents.
+Then the display layer API can be used to render pages into canvas elements.
+In addition to the PDF rendering, PDF.js also comes with an example viewer implementation that makes use of the high-level API.
 The official API describes the rendering API access, whereas the viewer can currently only be configured with a limited amount of URL parameters.